 The Proposer asserted that the volume and price of the contract remains the same.
 The Modification requires a change to the definitions of “Existing Registered Holding” and “Existing Available Holding” which the Proposer believes is allowed under the EU Tariff Code for the purpose of supporting this process as defined in the Modification.

-At Workgroup on 01 December the additional information given in v3.0 of the Modification specifically concerning compliance with EU T was overviewed by the Proposer.
+At Workgroup on 01 December the additional information given in v3.0 of the Modification specifically concerning compliance with EU TAR was overviewed by the Proposer.
 A Workgroup Participant added that this matter is subject to legal interpretation and Ofgem will have to make its own interpretation when it considers the Modification.

-National Grid gave the following views regarding compliance with EU TAR:
+National Grid gave the following views regarding compliance with EU TAR on 01 December 2020:

-The interpretation of the EU Tariff Code which informed National Grid’s roposal for UNC0678, was approved and implemented by Ofgem under lternative 0678A.
+The interpretation of the EU Tariff Code which informed National Grid’s Proposal for UNC0678, was approved and implemented by Ofgem under Alternative 0678A.
 This interpretation is compliant with the Tariff Code and is the current status quo.

-The changes proposed by this Modification foresee deviation in the location at which a contract was agreed, variation in the contracted volume due to the exchange rate mechanism, and, to retain the overall liability, a fluctuation in the contracted rates.
+The changes proposed by this Modification 0737 foresee deviation in the location at which a contract was agreed, variation in the contracted volume due to the exchange rate mechanism, and, to retain the overall liability, a fluctuation in the contracted rates.
 All of these could be considered as alterations to the contract, all of which would occur post 06 April 2017, the cut-off date prescribed by Article 35 and would no longer entitle the user to the price protection.

 Furthermore, this Modification is seeking to facilitate a new process that wasn’t possible at the time the existing contract was struck.
 A shipper would not have purchased capacity at the time of the existing contract with the knowledge that in the future, if the ASEP became abandoned, the Capacity could be transferred to a new location.
 Therefore, this Modification would effectively be applying new rules retrospectively.

-The Proposer referred to the legal opinion shown earlier (insert page number).
-The assertions in National Grid’s views above appear extraordinary in relation particularly to the last point this infers that any change to the UNC cannot have any retrospective element, which is known to be incorrect.
+In response, the Proposer referred to the legal opinion shown earlier (page 14).
+The assertions in National Grid’s views above appear extraordinary in relation particularly to the last point.
+This infers that any change to the UNC cannot have any retrospective element, which is known to be incorrect.
 The Proposer drew attention to the requirement in this Modification to change the definition of Existing Contracts to accommodate this Modification (see p.
 8).
-National Grid’s wording above does not see to take into account the change in the definition of Existing Registered Holdings and Existing Available Holdings.
+National Grid’s wording above does not seem to take into account the change in the definition of Existing Registered Holdings and Existing Available Holdings.

 A Workgroup Participant suggested that the Existing Contract is set up through the UNC which is a modifiable contract.
 The Proposer continued to assert that the Modification is compliant with EU TAR Art.
 35.